E! Fitness Flash Sale: Score Deals on Bala, Hyperice & More - E! Online

 HypericeSold By Hyperice

 This portable percussion device packs a lot of power for a 1.5-pound device.
 It's 30% smaller than the original Hypervolt, which makes it more suitable for travel and on-the-go pain relief.
 There are three different speeds or rapid percussion that are also nearly silent, which is a definite plus.
-You can buy the Hypervolt GO for $119 or you can save money by shopping with us.
-The Hypervolt GO is available for $159 until 6/9 at 11:59 PM ET.
+The Hypervolt GO is available for $159—that's 20% off its original $199 price—until 6/9 at 11:59 PM ET.

 While you're shopping for wellness products, check out this $25 acupressure mat that has 20,500+ 5-Star Amazon reviews.